nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Actual Earth Dragon Isle

   * Go down the pit, and head to the right side of the screen down the first hole.
-This will pop you back up to the surface, where you will exit, get out of map come back again right back to the quicksand.
+This will pop you back up to the surface, get out of map come back again right back to the quicksand.
   * Go down again.
 This time go to the left, and go down to the bottom to talk to the guy with explosives.
-  * Head to the next room and explode the RockRoach on the right with explosives, and fight the one on the left when it gets in position to be exploded.
+  * Head to the next room and explode the RockRoach on the right with explosives(Square, Explosives), and fight the one on the left when it gets in position to be exploded.
   * Push the RockRoach over.
 Head down, and fight the next RockRoach on the right as well.
   * Go jump down the hole in the middle and head towards the Earth Dragon.
 Make sure you select option 2 to fight it.